ehlesp/smallab-k8s-pve-guide/G036 - Host and K3s cluster ~ Monitoring and diagnosis.md

 On the other hand, the permission mode of the files is the same as how you saw them directly in the agent node.
 Needless to say that you should be careful of not tinkering with these files unless strictly necessary.

-Back in the K3s agent node shell, if you now checked the folder where the Forgejo users Git repositories volume is mounted (`/mnt/forgejo-hdd/git/k3smnt`), you will see that its owner has changed:
+Back in the K3s agent node shell, if you now checked the folder where the Forgejo users Git repositories volume is mounted (`/mnt/forgejo-hdd/git/k3smnt`), you can see that its owner has changed:

 ~~~sh
 ~$ ls -al /mnt/forgejo-hdd/git/